 If feeding natural ingredients to your dog is of the utmost importance, these brands are right up your alley (We also like Diamond and California, but wanted to keep it down to five selections).

-The proper ingredients that are fresh and sourced from nearby farms will guarantee your dog is getting the best nutrition possible with minimal chemicals and preservatives, unless you prefer a to cook a healthy homemade dog food meal, which will be the main topic of a another post!
+The proper ingredients that are fresh and sourced from nearby farms will guarantee your dog is getting the best nutrition possible with minimal chemicals and preservatives, unless you prefer to cook a healthy homemade dog food meal.

 Keep in mind that as the popularity of natural food for dogs increases there will be more brands in the market to pick from.
 We will update this page to keep it as up to date as possible so bare with us.